infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 ### Pad for extra viewing comfort

-We're getting somewhere now, but lets add some padding to offset the bottom of the textfields just a little so we don't have any cutoff.
+We're getting somewhere now, but let's add some padding to offset the bottom of the text fields just a little so we don't have any cutoff.

 1. Add an optional prop to `ScrollScreenProps` called `bottomOffset` of type number
 2. Destructure that prop in our `ScreenWithScrolling` component, preferably with a default of 0